PlayFab/thundernetes/docs/yourgameserver.md

 ---
 layout: default
 title: Running your own game server
-nav_order: 4
+nav_order: 5
 ---

-# How to run your game server on thundernetes?
+# How to run your game server on Thundernetes?

-You can use thundernetes to host your game servers.
-This guide will walk you through on using thundernetes i) locally using kind and ii) on Azure Kubernetes Service.
+You can use Thundernetes to host your game servers.
+This guide will walk you through on using Thundernetes i) locally using kind or ii) on Azure Kubernetes Service.

 ## Creating a local cluster with kind